Ja4e/configs/README.md

 - **DO NOT GET A BAD SDR PANEL**
   - How to spot bad LCD panel:
     - Does not have wide grey gradient covers and that dimms and losing details.
+    - A grey gradient should be over that HDR word in that itchio software...
+It should looks no bars across the screen...
     - Get at least hdr certified lcd screen instead of any other bullshit dolby vision and other craps.
     - **HDR OVER DOLBY VISION OR ANY MARKETING SHIT**